acolby/proxyload/README.md

 - **Versioned**: All variations follow `items/[TYPE]/[NAME]/[VARIATION]/[VERSION].js`.
 - **Tooling-Oriented**: Auto-discoverable by ProxyLoad-compatible tools.
 - **Runtime-Interop**: Swappable at runtime if the contract is upheld.
+- **Dependency Injection**: Runtime DI for better testability and flexibility.

 ---